bThink-BGU/BPjs/README.md

 * :arrow_up: Changes made to the b-program store after the last sync of a b-thread are now applied (([#130](https://github.com/bThink-BGU/BPjs/issues/130)).
 * :bug: :tada: JS-semantics are applied for `equals` and `hashCode` for b-thread and b-program data (([#144](https://github.com/bThink-BGU/BPjs/issues/144)).
 * :arrow_up: More tests (logger, JSProxy, ScriptableUtils, OrderedSet).
+* :bug: Fixed the bench marker.
+* :sparkles: BThread snapshots do not retain their entry point function after their first sync point.
+This results in lower memory footprint, and a more efficient de/serialization.
+These result in improved analysis performance and efficiency.

 [Earlier Changes](changelog-2020.md)